contensis/contensis.github.io/api/delivery-api/accessing-entries/dotnet/entry-get-dotnet.md

 *entryLinkDepth*
 > Type: `integer`
 > The depth at which to resolve the full entry data for a linked entry.
 The max depth that can be specified is 10 - larger values will be handled as being 10.
-By default no entry data is resolved.
+By default, no entry data is resolved.

 ### Remarks